Agent and Workflow Deployment Guide

 Agent Configuration Errors

-If the agent starts but fails to initialize:
+If the agent starts but fails to initialize, check the main container logs:

 kubectl logs -n your-namespace -l app.kubernetes.io/name=sam-agent -c sam